How to use the Safety Stock Formula: A Guide to Avoid Stockouts

 2. Leverage your warehouse

 The right amount of safety stock makes the best use of your inventory storage system and capital.
 You could always avoid stockouts by ordering huge amounts of product, but that would clog up your storage space, increase your inventory carrying costs, and tie up money you could be spending more strategically, elsewhere.
 If you use multiple warehouse locations to store inventory, optimize levels of stock based on demand per location.

 The same method used to calculate safety stock can also help you predict other aspects of your business.
 For example, demand forecasting (or predicting demand for your products) can help you plan for shipping and customer service needs, so you have enough help on hand to ensure your service levels don’t suffer.
 You can also anticipate surges in sales during different times of the year and plan accordingly.

 4. Keep up with the seasons

 Maximum daily usage represents the highest volume of product you have sold during a period of time.
 It could be the most you’ve sold during a specific season, or even on a specific day (like a holiday).
 Recognizing these trends will help you be prepared with extra stock when you need it.

-For example, if you know that every Cyber Monday you double your online sales, you can effectively calculate how much safety stock you should have on hand for the upcoming buying holiday.
+For example, if you know that every Cyber Monday you double your online sales, you can effectively calculate how much safety stock you should have on hand for upcoming holiday inventory prep.
 That way, you won’t risk losing out on sales on one of the hottest buying days of the year.

 How tech-enabled 3PLs use data to maintain optimal stock

 This safety stock calculation is a very simple formula, and you must also track and calculate for changing conditions.
 Your business won’t always run like clockwork, and it can be difficult to stay on top of your numbers.